 Scottish singer/songwriter Aaron Smith highlights the tragic impact of domestic violence against men in his brand new music video for his single ‘Better Than You Loved Me’.

 Trigger warning: some of the scenes in this video may be upsetting and/or distressing.
-If you or someone you know has been effected by these issues please reach out to:
+If you or someone you know has been affected by these issues, please reach out to:

 Men’s Advice Line

 The National Domestic Violence Helpline

 words by Kelsey Barnes